Michaelbecze/blog/_posts/2026-02-28-VXLAN-Using-Bridge-Groups.md

         Routes: 1 MAC, 2 MAC/IP, 1 IMET, 0 EAD
 ```

-At this point HQ-Host1 and Cloud-Host1 can now ping each other over a WAN connection using an ipsec VPN tunnel and VXLAN like they are on the same LAN.
-In addtional here is a linke to the .ymal file so that you can spin this up in CML for yourself.
+At this point HQ-Host1 and Cloud-Host1 can now ping each other over a WAN connection using an IPsec VPN tunnel and VXLAN, as if they are on the same LAN.
+Here is a link to the .yaml file so that you can spin this up in CML yourself.

 [Download the lab file](https://raw.githubusercontent.com/Michaelbecze/CML-Labs/main/EVPN_VXLAN_over_VPN_using_Bridge_Groups.yaml)